electrickery/ps2keyboard2matrix/README.md

 For two keys the match is not exact:

 - The BREAK key is mapped to the PS/2 End key.
-PS/2 BREAK is not regular as the make and break and codes are the same.
+PS/2 Pause/Break is not regular as the make and break codes are the same.
 - The CLEAR key has no proper PS/2 equivalent.
 The PS/2 Home key is used.
 Its behaviour is to clear the screen and place the cursor in the upper left of the screen.

 All non-TRS-80 keys are currently unmapped.
 The CT-80 has some more, but these aren't used in BASIC.
-So I couldn't test them...
+So I couldn't test them for now...

 The sketch prints lots of debug data to the Arduino console, and a simple command processor is included to test the MT8816 outputs.
 The current